Planning tips to get the most out an Egyptian Nile Cruise experience

 We were also advised when looking at this option that under 6’s were not permitted to sleep on the vessel overnight.
 Go figure.

 How to Book for a family Nile Cruise

 If you just want to book the 4-day Nile Cruise it can be booked via Get Your Guide with Imperial Egypt here.

 We had Hady who is mentioned in several of these reviews as our guide in Luxor and can totally agree with what an awesome guide he was!!!

 Below are some other tour operators for Nile Cruises via GYG, a reliable tour booking platform.
 We cannot personally vouch for all the service from all operators but honestly, from what we saw every cruise was much of a muchness on what you got.
 Your organiser will confirm after booking the exact vessel you will get.

-The kids are still ardent that the Sphinx and the Pyramids were their favourite part of Egypt, but for me seeing the sunset over the Nile as the call to prayer reverberated across the Nile was undoubtedly my Egyptian holiday highlight and for all the country’s misgivings, a fond memory we will always keep.
+The kids are still ardent that the Sphinx and the Pyramids were their favourite part of Egypt, but for me seeing the sunset over the Nile as the call to prayer reverberated across the Nile was undoubtedly my Egyptian holiday highlight.
+For all the country’s misgivings, a fond memory we will always keep.

 Bookmark this page in your browser or save it to Pinterest

 Over to you; Have you ever done a Nile cruise – how did your experience stack up?